When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Keep In Mind

-It’s not possible to eliminate mold entirely from your life as the spores are always present in the air.
-However, it is possible to clean your baby’s sippy cup thoroughly to remove the fungus and make it safe for your little one to use again.
+You cannot remove mold spores from the air entirely.
+However, you can clean your gear thoroughly to remove the fungus and make the cup safe for your little one to use again.

 how to clean a sippy cup